mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-azure/advanced-provisioning/index.md

 ## Instance types

-For each [node pool][node_pools], the user can customize the instance type for instances in that node pool (i.e., `type` field).
+For each [node pool][node_pools], the user can customize the instance type for instances in that node pool (that is, `type` field).

-All the available virtual machine sizes can be found [here][virtual_machine_sizes].
+All the available virtual machine sizes can be found [in the Microsoft Azure documentation][virtual_machine_sizes].

 ## Instance volumes

 For each [node pool][node_pools], the user can customize the instance volumes attached to the instances in that node pool.
-There are two types of instance volumes:
+These are the two types of instance volumes:

 * Root volume: this is the root disk for providing [ephemeral storage][ephemeral_storage] for the Kubernetes node (except container images if imagefs volume is enabled).
 * Imagefs volume: this is the dedicated disk for providing storage for container image layers.